Things that go wrong during escrow from buyers, sellers, and lenders.

 Besides liens, problems with the title include questions about ownership.
-Maybe the seller thinks he can sell it without getting approval from co-owners like a spouse or partners?
-Or, the property ownership is in the name of a trust or a corporation who needs to sell it, not the seller.
+Maybe the seller thinks he can sell it without getting approval from co-owners like a spouse or partner?
+Or, the property owner is in the name of a trust or a corporation who needs to sell it, not the seller.

 Problems with the House

 Home Inspection Reveals Serious Problems with the House

 Normally, appraisals and home inspections occur during the escrow process.
 Serious termite damage kills transactions.
 Also, a low appraisal forces the lender to reject the mortgage application.